Updated on May 12, 2023

 The recent steep increase in housing prices means that it will probably cost the spouse who moves out of the family home considerably more to purchase a comparable home.

-There are a lot of good reasons for remaining in the family home, and if both of you have your sights set on this goal, you can expect considerable challenges ahead.
+There are many good reasons for remaining in the family home, and if both of you have your sights set on this goal, you can expect considerable challenges ahead.

 Determining Your Home’s Value

 If you are moving forward with buying out your divorcing spouse’s ownership in your home, the first order of business is determining the value of your property.
-While it is relatively simple to figure out the value of a house when you are selling it—the amount that the purchaser is willing to pay—this is not necessarily the case if you are purchasing your spouse’s ownership.
+While it is relatively simple to determine the value of a house when you are selling it—the amount the purchaser is willing to pay—this is not necessarily the case if you are purchasing your spouse’s ownership.

 Putting a value on your home without putting it on the market is a far more subjective affair, and with the real estate fluctuations and the high prices the market is currently experiencing, valuing your home can be even more complex.

-You obviously do not want to pay more than is necessary, but your spouse does not want to be under-compensated—and the value of your home may have undergone a significant pandemic-related uptick in value.
+You obviously do not want to pay more than is necessary, but your spouse does not want to be under-compensated—and the value of your home may have had a significant pandemic-related uptick.
 Further, the role that emotions play in the process and the sentimental value of your family home cannot be ignored.

 Making the Purchase